 Looking for a unique destination that remains largely undiscovered by the tourist crowd?

 Then look no further than Kyrgyzstan.
-Today, this Central Asian country piques the interest of only the most intrepid travellers (many on bicycles) – who come to explore the mountains, the lakes and the canyons and meet some of the world’s friendliest people along the way.
+Today, this Central Asian country piques the interest of only the most intrepid travellers (many on bicycles) – who come to explore the mountains, lakes and canyons, meet some of the world’s friendliest people – and try the infamous fermented mare’s milk!

 So what is there to see and do in Kyrgyzstan?
-Read on to find out.
+Read on to find out what first time visitors to Kyrgyzstan need to know.

 Where is Kyrgyzstan?